SeniorMars/dotfiles/latex_template/cookie-beamer/README.md

 `coloraccent=<color>` is accepted as an alias for `accent=<color>`.

-The structural number rail is muted by default so values such as `1.1` support the title instead of competing with it.
-Use `numberrailcolor=accent` to restore the brighter legacy treatment.
+The structural number rail uses a dimmed accent for the section number and gray for the subsection suffix, so values such as `1.1` support the title instead of competing with it.
+Use `numberrailcolor=accent` for a brighter section number.

 The progress subsection page reports the current subsection and the number of subsections in its section.
 Run LuaLaTeX twice after changing the section